 Self-Employed?
 Here's The Formula To Calculate Turnover For Home Loan

-However, it does not matter how cumbersome the home loan appraisal is for the self-employed people.
-If you file your taxes, repay your existing loans on time, maintain a good credit score and keep your books, documents and records in order, your odds of getting a home loan are high.
+However, If you file your taxes, repay your existing loans on time, maintain a good credit score and keep your books, documents and records in order, your odds of getting a home loan are high.

-If you think that you sufficiently fulfill all requirements mentioned above, you can ask your lender to ascertain the home loan amount you are eligible for, based on your gross annual turnover.
+If you think that you sufficiently fulfil all requirements mentioned above, you can ask your lender to ascertain the home loan amount you are eligible for, based on your gross annual turnover.

 Each lender has a pre-assigned industry margin that depends on the segment under which the self-employed home loan aspirant falls.
 This is used as a multiplier to the turnover, in order to determine the eligible income.

 MakaaniQ tells you more about the eligibility criteria for turnover calculation.

 How home loan eligibility is calculated for self-employed

 - Income from business can be used for calculating the home loan eligible amount